doneachh/achhammer.me/content/event/opsis seminar/index.md

   postcode: 'OX1 3QY'
   country: United Kingdom

-summary: H2Global meets Africa - Exploring potentials and measures for an equitable market ramp-up in Africa
+summary: Oxford climate research network seminar - Talk about the potential role of hydrogen in a 100% renewable energy scenario
 abstract: 'The global energy transition is in full swing, but is a 100% renewable energy system truly feasible and cost-effective?
 This talk explores the latest insights from energy system modeling, shedding light on the economic viability of fully renewable scenarios.
 Beyond technical feasibility, we dive into the socio-economic dimensions: How can hydrogen projects contribute to local value creation, even without export orientation?
 Can large-scale energy infrastructures support a Just Transition that benefits local communities?
 To address these questions, we integrate desalination and hydrogen underground storage into the open-source model PyPSA-Earth, refining sectoral representation and assessing real-world applicability.
 Join us as we navigate the intersection of energy system optimization and social justice—where technology meets transformation.'

 # Talk start and end times.